MohsenAlyafei/nArabicWords/README.md

 The output text assumes by default that there will be no text is added or to follow the converted number text.
 Therefore, the output text may not be suitable for adding inside a sentence or to be concatenated to a follow-on text.

-Take this example:
+Consider the following example:

-The number 2000 will be converted to "ألفان".
+The number 2000 will normally be converted to "ألفان".
 This is the correct output for a standalone text.

 However, if you we want to write "2000 books".
 You cannot simply say "ألفان كتاب".
 This is incorrect Arabic.